lithops-cloud/lithops/docs/source/execution_modes.rst

 localhost mode, but using remote machines.
 In this case, it is not needed to install anything in the remote VMs since Lithops does this process automatically the first time you use them.

-.. note:: This is the preferable option if your application (or a part) requires a more powerful environment (in terms of CPU and Memory) than the ones provided by the Serverless backends.
+.. note:: This is the preferable option if your application (or a part) requires a more powerful environment than the ones provided by the Serverless backends (in terms of CPU and Memory).

 .. code:: python